Babaganoush07/TTGO_T-Display_DHT22_Temperature/README.md

 ## General Information
-- I could not find a digital thermaometer that meet my needs.
+- I could not find a digital thermaometer that met my needs.
 - Wanted the Temp, the RH and the 24 hour Highs and Lows.